Nothing trailer teases phone, goes behind-the-scenes on development

 Nothing has just dropped a new behind-the-scenes video about the Nothing Phone (1), but sadly all the cool stuff is blurred out.

 I won’t spoil the video given its vlog-like nature and the fact that it’s an enjoyable watch, but I will say that from the size of the blurred object in Carl Pei’s hand, I’m expecting the Nothing Phone (1) to be large.

 It might even be as big as the OnePlus 10 Pro, but still thin.
+At the end of the presentation, there’s even a wide shot of what is assumed to be the phone in Pei’s hand unblurred.

+That being said the quality of it mixed with the black and white nature of the vlog makes it hard to make out details.

 Hello pretty.